reinderien/replicon/readme.md

 The product has severe but easy-to-fix compatibility issues, hence this project.

-This is a [Greasemonkey](https://www.greasespot.net) script written and tested for [TamperMonkey](https://tampermonkey.net) on Chrome.
+This is a [Greasemonkey](https://www.greasespot.net) script written and tested for [TamperMonkey](https://tampermonkey.net) on both Chrome and Firefox.
 It has not been tested on any other platform.
-It fixes all known Chrome incompatibilities for Replicon Timesheet sites.
+It fixes all known Chrome and Firefox incompatibilities for Replicon Timesheet sites.

 ## Usage

-This script fixes the aforementioned Replicon products from the outside, for your Chrome browser only.
+This script fixes the aforementioned Replicon products from the outside, for your browser only.
 It does not affect the server at all, nor does it affect any other clients.
 To use it,

 1. Install [Chrome Browser](https://www.google.com/chrome/browser/desktop/index.html).
 2. Install [TamperMonkey](https://tampermonkey.net) plugin on Chrome.